jesse318s/lab-react-app/README.md

 # lab-react-app

 This is my React lab.
 There are no issues.
-It was developed in Visual Studio Code. < br/>
+It was developed in Visual Studio Code. <br />
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: